 What happens to any credit I’ve got on the account?

-Exit fees will only be charged if your current tariff(s) are not in the last 49 days of your contract. our exit fees are £5 per fuel, so for gas and electricity you will have a £10 charge added to your final bill.
-For further details about our exit fees, please see this article.
+Early exit fees will only be charged if your current tariff(s) are not in the last 49 days of your contract. our early exit fees are £5 per fuel, so for gas and electricity you will have a £10 charge added to your final bill.
+For further details about our early exit fees, please see this article.